sherinnishara/sherinnishara/README.md

 - 📫 How to reach me: **sherinars2004@gmail.com**

-- 📄 Know about my experiences [Resum]
+- 📄 Know about my experiences [Resume]

 - ⚡ Fun fact: **I'm an Astrophile**